Posts Categorised: Field

 • a land blind and a water blind with at least one double blind

-• must honor at least once
+• dogs must honor at least once

 Finished test requirements: